Sai-Nandan-Desetti/Quotes/quotes/YouTube.md

 * [Edward Frenkel: Reality is a Paradox - Mathematics, Physics, Truth & Love](https://www.youtube.com/watch?v=Osh0-J3T2nY)
-    > You have to prepare for it... but... the moment of discovery is the moment when thinking stops... you become that truth that you are seeking. - Edward Frankel
+    > You have to prepare for it... but... the moment of discovery is the moment when thinking stops... you become that truth that you are seeking. - Edward Frenkel

     > A thinker without purpose is a lover without passion.